 F-1 Visa Holders.
 F-1 international students are non-immigrant students seeking to obtain an F-1 student visa to enter the United States to study at Point University or are currently studying in the United States on an F-1 visa and seeking to transfer to Point University.
 F-1 visa holders may enroll in Point University's traditional residential undergraduate programs.
-However, CCPS undergraduate Point Connect programs do not accept F-1 students at this time.
+However, CGPS undergraduate programs with on-ground elements do not accept F-1 students at this time.